martinvonz/jj/docs/revsets.md

 ## Symbols

-The symbol `root` refers to the virtual commit that is the oldest ancestor of all other commits.

 The `@` expression refers to the working copy commit in the current workspace.
 Use `<workspace name>@` to refer to the working-copy commit in another workspace.
 Use `<name>@<remote>` to refer to a remote-tracking branch.